BudacaB/ToDos/MainSite.md

 - AWS dynamic header

-- Move trees content to aws lambda - all text/data received through json on component load and tree to initialize and render - foreach json property -> new tree branch etc
+- Move trees content to aws flada - all text/data received through json on component load and tree to initialize and render - foreach json property -> new tree branch etc
 	- text to be in DB - FE just renders what's there
 	- just log in to AWS to change text / or use winforms app interface